 Phantom of Malevich stresses the power of art as a constant source of spirituality and a matrix for new beginnings.
 The show title stems from Lerman’s consideration of Malevich as a ghost strolling around the world, remaining with us as a phantom as well as a prophet; his ghost is the world view of a new set of artistic values; “…looking back in history, one can clearly realise the importance of Malevich to art in general, and for Russian art in particular.”

-Born in Odessa, Ukraine in 1953, Lerman studied at Odessa before receiving his Master of Fine Arts degree from Leningrad in 1979.
+Born in Odessa, Ukraine in 1953, Leonid Lerman studied at Odessa before receiving his Master of Fine Arts degree from Leningrad in 1979.
 Having been taught the classical disciplines and Soviet Realism but denied any contact with Modern and Postmodern movements, Lerman emigrated to the United States in 1980, unprepared for the diversity of the American art world, with nothing more than a suitcase of carving tools and the history, myths, literature and folklore, which were his movable domain.
-However, he was unprepared for the multiplicity of the American art world.
 A winner of the prestigious James Wilburt Johnson Sculpture Award, over the past thirty years he has had numerous solo exhibitions at the McKee Gallery in New York among others including the C.A.S.E.
 Museum of Russian Contemporary Art (Jersey City), Paulo Salvador Gallery (New York) and Duke University Museum of Art (Durham, North Carolina).
 He has recently participated in Adventures of the Black Square exhibition at The State Russian Museum in St Petersburg.
 He lives and works in New York.